sofa-framework/doc/components/mapping/nonlinear/areamapping.md

 <!-- automatically generated doc START -->
 <!-- generate_doc -->

-Mapping each triangle in a topology to a scalar value representing its area
+Mapping each triangle in a topology to a scalar value representing its area.

 ## Vec3d,Vec1d